Kerem-Haeger/tetris/TESTING.md

 - Re-run the application using the **Run Program** button
 - Alternatively, clone the repository and run it locally for a more stable experience

+### Known Issue: Display Issue on Heroku

+When restarting the game (e.g., after pressing `R`), Heroku’s web-based terminal may render leftover border lines above the game interface.

+This does **not** affect gameplay, logic, or functionality, and does **not occur** when running the game locally in a standard terminal (e.g., Windows Terminal, macOS Terminal, or VS Code).

+The issue is due to Heroku's terminal emulator not fully clearing the screen between redraws — a known limitation with dynamic terminal applications using Rich or similar libraries.